redpanda-data/connect/docs/outputs/README.md

   topic: benthos_stream
 ```

-The kafka output type writes messages to a kafka broker, these messages are
+The kafka output type writes a batch of messages to Kafka brokers and waits for
-acknowledged, which is propagated back to the input.
+acknowledgement before propagating it back to the input.
 The config field
 `ack_replicas` determines whether we wait for acknowledgement from all
 replicas or just a single broker.

 It is possible to specify a compression codec to use out of the following
-options: none, snappy, lz4 and gzip.
+options: `none`, `snappy`, `lz4` and `gzip`.

-If the field `key` is not empty then each message will be given its
-contents as a key.

 Both the `key` and `topic` fields can be dynamically set using
 function interpolations described [here](../config_interpolation.md#functions).
 When sending batched messages these interpolations are performed per message
 part.

-By default the paritioner will select partitions based on a hash of the key
+The `partitioner` field determines how messages are delegated to a
+partition.
+Options are `fnv1a_hash`, `murmur2_hash`, `random` and
+`round_robin`.
+When a hash partitioner is selected but a message key
-value.
-If the key is empty then a partition is chosen at random.
-You can select
+is empty then a random partition is chosen.

-the partitioner using `partitioner` field.
-Possible options are: `hash` (uses
-FNV-1a hash, sarama driver default), `murmur2` (same as java drive default),
-`random` (ignores key altogether) and `roundrobin`.
-You can alternatively force the partitioner to round-robin partitions with
-the field `round_robin_partitions` - seting it to true overrides `partioner`
-field.
+The field `round_robin_partitions` is deprecated.

 ### TLS